Sls0n/Serenscape/README.md

 # Serenscape

-Combined from the words "serenity" & "soundscape" - Serenscape is a webapp that allows you to indulge in the serene soundscapes and immerse yourself to a world of pure tranquility.
+Combined from the words "serenity" & "soundscape" - Serenscape is a webapp that allows you to indulge in serene soundscapes and immerse yourself to a world of pure tranquility.
 Feel the nature's melodic harmony and let your imagination transcend reality.

 ## Features